vacationlabs/haskell-webapps/CONTRIBUTIONS.md

 | Reflex FRP | No one yet |

-# Higer order design goals
+# Higher order design goals

 * Best way to deal with housekeeping columns, like `createdAt`, `updatedAt`
 * Implementing audit logs